 The people who are aiming for perfection avoid doing specific tasks that are not in concordance with their skills because they know will not be able to do it at their perfection.
-They prefer to delay in finishing the task, then to leave it imperfect in their opinion.
+They prefer to delay in finishing the task than to leave it imperfect in their opinion.

 LACK OF SELF-DISCIPLINE

-When you do not understand what is important and priority, is very easy to jump from a task to another.
-If the task does not match with your natural motivator which gives you productive emotions and makes you take action, will lead you to do not get things done properly.
+When you do not understand what is important and what priority, is very easy to jump from one task to another.
+If the task does not match with your natural motivator which gives you productive emotions and makes you take action, will lead you to not get things done properly.
 Get your discipline sorted, and your work will be more efficient.